 This practice was piloted in the context of the EMRP programme (EMRP - the European Metrology Research Programme, for the calls for research projects issued between 2009 and 2013) but is now intensified and formalized in the context of EMPIR, the new "European Metrology Programme for Research and Innovation" in the frame of Horizon 2020, with calls from 2014 to 2020.

 A structure, reporting to the joint CEN-CENELEC Working Group STAIR and called STAIR-EMPIR (Chairperson Ms Maguelonne Chambon of LNE, Secretary Mr Ortwin Costenoble of NEN) was created to manage the orderly submission of relevant research needs resulting from standardization into the EMPIR process.

 An overview of collected needs (pdf format) and their relationship to metrology research projects (covering the 2014-2016 calls) illustrates the outcomes of the co-operation.

-For the 2017 call, a new series of metrology research needs from standardization has been collected: their overview is available at the EURAMET website to support proposers of research topics.
+For the 2019 call, a new series of metrology research needs from standardization has been collected: thelist of Selected Research Topics is available at the EURAMET website.

 It is possible to communicate needs for metrology research resulting from standardization at any time during the year by using this submission form (docx format).

 More information on the EMPIR Call process you can find on the EURAMET website - hyperlink at the bottom right of the page.